playerljc/CTMobile/README.md

 }
 ```
 &ensp;&ensp; Writing a class inherits from the page class to complete a page definition, where the constructor has two parameters, ctmobile and ID, where ctmobile represents the entire application instance and ID represents the ID attribute in the page's underlying organization. value.
 &ensp;&ensp; where pageCreate, pageShow, and pageBeforeDestory are page lifecycle functions.
-For more lifecycle functions, please refer to [page lifecycle] (#9 page lifecycle)
+For more lifecycle functions, please refer to [page lifecycle](#9-page-life-cycle)

 **5. Jump to a new page**
 -----------